Birmingham Southern Railroad Co. No. 82, wearing her original road colors.

-Built by The American Locomotive Company (ALCO), Schenectady, NY, in March 1937 under the construction number 68788.
-It was delivered to its original owner, the Birmingham Southern Railroad carrying the road number 82.
-Birmingham Southern Railroad purchased 8 of these locomotives (road numbers 81-88) to completely dieselize their operations in 1937.
+This locomotive was built by The American Locomotive Company (ALCO), in Schenectady, New York, in March 1937 under the construction number No. 68788.
+It was delivered to its original owner, the Birmingham Southern Railroad carrying the road number No. 82.
+Birmingham Southern bought five HH900s and five EMC NC locomotives as part of their dieselization initiative in 1937.
+Later, they acquired No. 86-88.

 Birmingham Southern Railroad